 In a quiet corner of town, something remarkable is happening: A hole in the wall restaurant is catering lavish weddings, a tiny nonprofit is expanding their donor base online, a boutique pie factory is being covered by the Travel Channel and on their way into Whole Foods.
 You might ask, how is this possible considering the lack of resources small organizations face in the current economy?

 Patrick Hart can answer that question.
 “Efficiency, in a word,” he says, “Low overhead is the new high revenue, and we’re able to help so many disadvantaged organizations by following our own advice.”
 Patrick founded his SMB marketing agency in his junior year of high school at age of 16, with three other enterprising partners — all teenagers.
-“We didn’t want to work in fast food, and we each had some marketable talents, so I rallied the troops and we formed a summertime garage startup,” the now 29 year old founder reminisces.
+“We didn’t want to work in fast food, and we each had some marketable talents, so I rallied the troops and we formed a summertime garage startup,” the founder reminisces.

 “I don’t know how we did it then.
 Our academic schedules were packed and our extracurricular activities were demanding.
 Three of us were touring the country with the Mt.
 Eden Choir, and then in college I was a graphics/features dual editor for the Chabot Spectator newspaper.
 There were many a deadline Wednesday night we were there long after the janitors had gone home, laying out stories until 2, 3, 4 in the morning,” he continues, “We had the best advisor Bill Johnson who would go to great lengths to reinforce the tenets of quality journalism.
 Years later, when I dropped by to help the new staff with some computer glitches, Mr. Johnson surprised me by stopping the class and introducing me as ‘the only guy who was ever too big for this place’ and I’ll never forget that.
 He passed away a few years later, forever remembered like Robin Williams in Dead Poets Society.”